PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 dnssec
 ~~~~~~
-:rfc:`8020` processing is only done for NXDOMAIN records that are
+:rfc:`8020` processing is only done using cached NXDOMAIN records that are
 DNSSEC validated.

 yes
 ~~~
-:rfc:`8020` procssing is done for any non-Bogus NXDOMAIN record available in the cache.
+:rfc:`8020` processing is done using any non-Bogus NXDOMAIN record available in the cache.

 .. _setting-nsec3-max-iterations: